 Pepi’s is a plucked from the Alps, a classic Austrian pub and guesthouse, home to one of Vail’s original settlers Pepi Gramschammer.
 Pepi’s often has a musician playing après ski in the cozy pub.
 Its convivial and cozy.

-Joël’s just steps from Gondola One by the fountain has fur blankets at their outdoor terrace, perfect to sit and watch the parade of skiers, and chi chi non-skiers donning fur coats and fluffy boots.
-Show your Vail Epic Mix app and if you skied over 20k vert your first beer might be free here!
+Almresi just steps from Gondola One by the fountain, by Joël’s, has fur blankets at their outdoor terrace, perfect to sit and watch the parade of skiers, and chi chi non-skiers donning fur coats and fluffy boots.
+Upstairs inside is a lovely alpine chalet setting and bar with traditional European fare and beverages.
+Show your Vail Epic Mix app and if you skied over 25k vert your first beer might be free here!

 Remedy Bar at Four Seasons Vail is a chic second floor atrium bar – just the remedy if you want a craft cocktail, in a swank setting.
 The outdoor fire tables overlook the Four Seasons pool and spa, offering a fab view of Lindsey’s Run and Vail’s front side.
 Drinks are pricey but so nicey – it’s the Four Season at Vail – one of the top ski hotels in the West.
 Live music in the early eve is fantastic here too.

-White Bison overlooks the babbling Gore Creek, with a great après ski happy hour, often live music and a sophisticated atmosphere – furry blankets, mod art, hot toddies and craft cocktails specials complete the equation!
+White Bison overlooks the babbling Gore Creek, with a great après ski happy hour, ocassional live music and a sophisticated atmosphere – hot toddies and craft cocktails on special complete the equation!

 At Lions Head, Vail’s other ski in ski out village, Garfinkle’s has a big deck for sunny days, a casual ski bar vibe and up close views of faves Simba, Bwana and Born Free – classic Vail trails.
 The food is pleasantly affordable and plentiful, not fancy, in this pricey ski town.

-The Minturn Saloon is old school hip and happening in Minturn between Vail and Beaver Creek, the Saloon is typically full of skier that schussed the Minturn Mile “OB” out of bounds to here for beer.
+The Minturn Saloon is old school hip and happening in Minturn between Vail and Beaver Creek, the Saloon is typically full of skier that schussed the Minturn Mile “OB” out of bounds to here for beer or a celebratory margarita.
 Enjoy the retro ski posters and pictures on the old barn walls, with a pitcher of margs or PBR, and enjoy the free chips and salsa at après ski happy hour.